June 2, 2026

 About the novel

-This is a (sort of) Sci-Fi novel that describes the lives of two people living in Aberdeen during a time when quantum computing and AI are being used to try to reverse the effects of global warming.
+Cult of the Machine is a (sort of) Sci-Fi novel that describes the lives of two people living in Aberdeen during a time when quantum computing and AI are being used to try to reverse the effects of global warming.

 Rick and Joss led relatively uncomplicated lives.
 She was a university lecturer while he played keyboards in a moderately successful rock band.